willibrandon/LofiBeats/README.md

   - Save current style, volume, and effects to a preset file
   - Load presets to quickly restore your favorite configurations
   - JSON-based preset format for easy sharing and editing
+- Schedule Management:
+  - Schedule playback and stop actions with delays
+  - List all pending scheduled actions
+  - Cancel specific scheduled actions by ID
+  - Real-time progress tracking for scheduled actions
 - Interactive mode for live control
 - RESTful API service for remote control
 - Cross-platform support (Windows, macOS, Linux)
 - Telemetry support with local file and Seq logging
 - Plugin system for custom effects
-- Scheduled playback and stop commands

 ## Quick Start